econya/less_curse/README.md

 There is only one screen and it will fill up your terminal.
 Access this screen via `LessCurse::screen` (or `LessCurse.screen`).

 The screen can and should be populated by widgets.
-No complex layouts are possible (yet).
+No layouts with exact positioning are possible.
+By default, the screen will split vertically and each widget will take up an equal amount of space.
+However, slightly more complext `Grid`-Layouts are possible.

 Always one widget is focused.

 The screen can handle global keyboard input (shortcuts, in LessCurse#actions).
 Currently, the TAB key is used to switch the focus of widgets.
 CTRL_Q will quit the application.

+### The Grid

+A Grid can be used if the screen is to be tiled not only vertically, but also horizontally.
+Each row will take up an equal amount of space, where each widget in a row shares the space within that row equally.

 ### Widgets